 Adhere to all Federal regulations under 40 CFR 122.26(b)(14).

-Submit SWPPP Submittal Checklist found in Appendix D of these Special Provisions to the Owner’s Representative.
+Submit SWPPP Submittal Checklist found in Appendix C of these Special Provisions to the Owner’s Representative.
 This checklist must be on file prior to the issuance of the Notice to Proceed for construction.

 H. All information and forms pertaining to Nevada’s Stormwater NPDES Permitting Program can be found on the following website: